ga-dc/wdi5-project3/README.md

   - The projects must be individual.
 However, you are more than welcome to seek help and inspiration from your classmates and instructors.
 - I can't think of an idea!
   - To start off with, you might think of a problem you run into on a recurring basis, or a time you've found yourself thinking, "Man, I wish this existed," or, "Man, this is so inefficient."
 Necessity is the mother of invention.
 Many of the most popular apps and programs have been invented as a result of someone being ticked off by something that did or didn't exist.
 Feel free to ask your instructors for help!

+## Work schedule

+You are welcome to work outside of GA at your own pace this week.
+We will be meeting on *Wednesday at 9:00am* for a stand-up to gauge progress, after which you will be free to work as you please again.
+Keep in mind: if you know that you will be distracted working elsewhere, then work here.
+The instructors will be at GA each day from 8:30 to 5:30, as usual.